Coroner (album)

 Coroner is the penultimate release by the Swiss thrash metal band Coroner.
 It is technically a compilation album, although it features new material as well as selected songs from the band's previous albums.
-It is also regarded as their final album, even though it was succeeded by a final compilation of unreleased material in 1996, titled The Unknown Unreleased Tracks 1985–95.
+It was originally regarded as their final album, even though it was succeeded by a final compilation of unreleased material in 1996, titled The Unknown Unreleased Tracks 1985–95.
 The band chose to go into the studio for the last time, instead of releasing a greatest hits compilation, even though they had disbanded officially in 1994 (on some of the tracks, Marky Edelmann and Ron Broder are replaced by session musicians).